 The last thing we’ll cover is fixed vs. variable APRs.
 As the term suggests, a fixed APR remains constant throughout the life of the loan.
 You’ll be able to budget and plan your repayment using that number.
 Variable APRs can fluctuate.
 Some borrowers opt for a variable rate because it can actually work in the borrower’s favor.
 However, it can also work against the borrower, depending on how the factors of the variable rate fluctuate.

 We hope this quick explainer has helped clarify APR as you prepare to take an educated step into a personal loan.
-If you have any questions about APR or any other aspect of the borrowing process while filling out your personal loan application, or at any other point in time, please don’t hesitate to reach out to us here at Helix by Lead Bank.
+If you have any questions about APR or any other aspect of the borrowing process while filling out your loan application, or at any other point in time, please don’t hesitate to reach out to us here at Helix by Bank of Orrick.
 We’re always happy to help.

 Mind your loan details

-That’s not what Helix by Lead Bank is about.
+That’s not what Helix is about.
 We want to educate our loan customers, offering personal loans with simple terms, clear communication, flexible schedules, and no hidden fees.
 Our philosophy puts a magnifying glass up to the fine print.
 It’s our goal to educate our customers about smart, responsible borrowing practices and build their credit.
-If you’re in the market for a personal loan, feel free to fill out a personal loan application today, and experience the Helix difference.
+If you’re in the market for a personal loan, feel free to fill out a personal loan application today, and experience the Helix by Bank of Orrick difference.